Blackpool Sixth Form College: Education and college life

-Over 60 A-levels are available to full-time students.
-Until 2004, the college specialised in the A-level qualification almost exclusively - however, the college has gradually introduced more and more BTECs for students to take at the same level.
-The curriculum areas cover the traditional academic subjects - arts, sciences, languages, economics and mathematics - as well as more modern courses like film and television production and criminology.
+Over sixty A-levels are available to full-time students.
+Until 2004, the college specialised in the A-level qualification almost exclusively; however, the college has gradually introduced BTECs for students to take at the same level.
+The curriculum areas cover the traditional academic subjects—arts, sciences, languages, economics and mathematics—as well as more modern courses, such as film and television production and criminology.

 The college's performing arts and music students frequently deliver productions in the college theatre, which can seat 300 guests.

 Students can also participate in wide range of recreational activities.
-The college has 17 sports teams, and also a basketball academy and a very active Duke of Edinburgh Award scheme.
+The college has seventeen sports teams, and also a basketball academy and a Duke of Edinburgh Award scheme.

-The college is fully accessible and is equipped with engineering facilities and an on-site gym.
-Some courses are completed almost entirely digitally.
-Various technology, including cameras, tablets and laptops are available to borrow or loan.

-Results

-86% of students continue to university, including at Oxford, Cambridge, Harvard, Princeton, The London School of Economics, and Durham; and 13% successfully begin alternative further education, such as apprenticeships.